angelayuanyuan/yelp-Angela-Yuan/README.md

 In this model, we split the restaurants into two categories, those who have users' ratings lower than 3 stars, and those who have users' ratings equal or higher than three stars.

 Our main objective is to find out whether we can use the sentiment which users' have shown in thier reviews to predict the ratings they might give to a certain restaurant.
 Besides the sentiment score of reviews, our predictors also include: indicator for restaurants' price range, parking availability and users' average ratings(all the ratings they have given on YELP/ numbers of reviews they have posted on YELP).
 However, by looking at our outcome data or looking at our residual plots when running a linear regression, we could see seperate trends, since the data contains repeated measurement for restaurants.
-Therefore, restaurants' public ratings (the one rating which shows up at the business page of certain restaurant on YELP) is our group level predictor, which cover the information of different restaurants' random effect to our model outcome.
+Therefore, restaurants' public ratings (the one rating which shows up at the business page of a certain restaurant on YELP) is our group level predictor, which cover the information of different restaurants' random effect to our model outcome.

 *2) regression output*

 After running the regression, we find two predictors that have relatively big influence on users' ratings, the sentiment score of the review and users' average rating on YELP.
 On the other hand, whether the restaurant has parking slot and the price range of the restaurant doesn't matter much in users' rating process.
-The results are quite intuitive, people who express positve emotions in their reviews tend to give higher ratings, and people who have the habit, although we don't know the exact reason, of giving decent ratings tend to give higher ratings.
+The results are quite intuitive, people who express positve emotions in their reviews tend to give higher ratings, and people who have the habit, although we don't know the exact reason why, of giving decent ratings tend to give higher ratings.
 Of course, among these two factors, sentiment score plays a more important role when predicting ratings.

 *3) model checking*